oliverfoster/adapt-animate/README.md

 ###### mode

-Description: Specifies whether to call the event once or repeatedly
+Description: Specifies whether to call the event once, repeatedly or on every onSelector element

 1 = use $.one instead of $on to attach event